reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-3-classic-apis.md

 }
 ```

-In this example we retrieve the status code of a user's HTTP request without fetching the response body.
-It sends a `HEAD` request to the specified user endpoint and retrieves the status code from the response.
-The status code indicates the success or failure of the request.
+In this example we send a `HEAD` request to the user endpoint to retrieve the status code of a HTTP request without fetching the response body.

 Test for this functionality: